 Cons: There are no military standards and no quality control from company to company.
 Fewer options for stocks exist in the current market compared to Mil-Spec.

-In our opinion you should always go with a mil-spec buffer tube.
-It allows you to choose from a variety of manufactures for the tube itself as well as stocks for your assault rifle.
+In our opinion, you should always go with a mil-spec buffer tube.
+It allows you to choose from a variety of manufactures for the tube itself as well as stocks for your rifle.
 On top of it all the military holds companies to a strict standard if they want their parts to be used in the field.
 This forces companies to use better materials and manufacturing processes.